 You can use the Feather sections to specify where on your page you want to render the referenced resources.
 Both @Html.Script and @Html.StyleSheet helper methods have an overload for accepting a section name.
 The following code registers two scripts and a style sheet in sections top, bottom, and head:

-NOTE: If you specify a section name and this section does not exist, or is renamed or deleted, an exception is thrown.
+NOTE: If you specify a section name and this section does not exist, an exception is thrown.

 You can use the Sitefinity CMS built-in jQuery library (version 1.8.3) to further customize the default Sitefinity CMS functionality without the need to refer or register jQuery as an additional resource.